Project Facts & Timeline

 Current Status: With local approval secured, AES is focused on maintaining this permit and monitoring for any local attempts to rescind or block the authorization.

-NOVEMBER 2025: GARFIEL PLANNING COMMISSION PUBLIC HEARING POSTPONED
+NOVEMBER 2025: GARFIELD PLANNING COMMISSION PUBLIC HEARING POSTPONED

 Due to overwhelming attendance from local residents, the scheduled Public Hearing was cancelled and postponed.
 The township hall was unable to safely accommodate the hundreds of neighbors who showed up to voice their concerns.
 This event proved the massive scale of community opposition to the Sylvan Solar project.